NBISweden/workshop-reproducible-research/docs/git.md

     The directory should *not* be within the `reproducible_research_course` directory, since this is itself a git-tracked directory.

-The directory is not a version-tracked directory.
+The directory is now a version-tracked directory.
 How can you know?
 Run the command `git status`, which will probably return something like this:

 ```no-highlight